1papaya/tebetebe/docs/src/index.rst

 Scenario Comparison
 ****************

-By comparing origin:destination routes between different scenarios, we gain some insight about how those scenarios affect transportation patterns.
+By comparing origin:destination routes between different scenarios, we gain insight about how changing a transportation scenario affects route patterns.

 Here, we route the homesteads in an 8km radius from a river crossing to the local primary and high schools, both in a normal walking scenario and a flood scenario.
 We then compare the routes between scenarios to determine the homesteads affected by flood and the routes both in normal and flood conditions.